Domino tilings of cylinders: the domino group and connected components under flips: Introduction

-The proof of this result will be given in the companion paper.
-Notice in particular that the probability tends to $1$ if and only if $\cD$ is regular.
+Equation \ref{equation:limprob} is essentially Theorem 6 from \cite{saldanhaejc}.
+In particular, the probability tends to $1$ if and only if $\cD$ is regular and tends to $0$ if $\cD = [0,2] \times [0,M]$.

-Section \ref{sect:examples} lists a few more examples.
+Section \ref{sect:examples} lists a few computational examples.
 In Sections \ref{sect:plug} and \ref{sect:cork} we present some helpful concepts, such as that of a {\em plug}, a {\em floor} and a {\em cork}; we also construct certain tilings which will be important again later.
-In Section \ref{sect:groupcomplex} we construct the $2$-complex $\cC_{\cD}$ (where $\cD$ is a balanced quadriculated disk): tilings of $\cR_N = \cD \times [0,N]$ correspond to closed paths of length $N$ in $\cC_{\cD}$ and the domino group $G_{\cD}$ is the fundamental group $\pi_1(\cC_{\cD})$.
+In Section \ref{sect:groupcomplex} we construct a $2$-complex, the {\em domino complex} $\cC_{\cD}$ (where $\cD$ is a balanced quadriculated disk): tilings of $\cR_N = \cD \times [0,N]$ correspond to closed paths of length $N$ in $\cC_{\cD}$ and the domino group $G_{\cD}$ is the fundamental group $\pi_1(\cC_{\cD})$.
 In Section \ref{sect:twist} we present a self-contained definition of twist and prove some basic properties.
 Section \ref{sect:thin} is dedicated to proving that rectangles $[0,2] \times [0,M]$ (for $M \ge 3$) are {\em not} regular.
-The fact that $G_{\cD}$ is the fundamental group of a finite $2$-complex implies that it is finitely presented: in Section \ref{sect:gen} we present a far more manageable family of generators.
+The fact that $G_{\cD}$ is the fundamental group of a finite $2$-complex implies that it is finitely presented, and gives us an explicit finite family of generators.
+This family is finite, but too large to be useful in explicit computations: in Section \ref{sect:gen} we present a far smaller, and therefore more manageable, family of generators.
 Given such a family, it is not hard to produce an algorithm which, given an explicit disk $\cD$, will, if $\cD$ is regular, produce a proof of this fact in finite time; if $\cD$ is not regular the algorithm will run forever.
+For small examples, the algorithm can actually be executed.
 In Section \ref{sect:44} we walk through this algorithm for $\cD = [0,4]\times[0,4]$, proving that it is regular; this is Lemma \ref{lemma:44}.
 Similarly, we see in Lemma \ref{lemma:34} that if $L,M \in [3,6] \cap \ZZ$ and $LM$ is even then $\cD = [0,L]\times [0,M]$ is regular.
 In Section \ref{sect:thick} we prove Theorem \ref{theo:rectangle}.
 In Section \ref{sect:cD} we define the constant $c_{\cD} \in \QQ \cap (0,+\infty)$ for a regular disk $\cD$ and construct a quasi-isometry between $\tilde\cC_{\cD}$ and the {\em spine}, a subcomplex $\tilde\cC^{\bullet}_{\cD} \subset \tilde\cC_{\cD}$ isometric to $\RR$, with vertices in $\ZZ$.
 In Section \ref{sect:theoM} we prove Theorem \ref{theo:M}.
 Finally, Section \ref{sect:final} contains a few final remarks.